Man carries young boy through flood waters.

 1. If you think you'll miss or submit late payments, call your creditor to discuss repayment options.

-2. Knowing how much money you have in your account versus how much needs to go out should help you stay ahead of your debts.
+2. Know how much money you have in your account versus how much needs to go out to help you stay ahead of your debts.

-3. Checking your credit report regularly can help you identify suspicious activity and may protect you from fraud.
+3. Check your credit report regularly to help identify suspicious activity and help protect you from fraud.

-Protecting your life, the lives of your loved ones, and your property are clearly the priority when a disaster or crisis occurs.
-But, what can you do to protect your credit and personal finances during a natural disaster or other major event like the coronavirus pandemic?
+The protection of your life, the lives of your loved ones, and your property are clearly the priority when a disaster strikes or a crisis occurs.
+But what can you do to protect your credit and personal finances during a natural disaster or other major event?

 You'll want to stay vigilant and protect your credit after a crisis or natural disaster, as scams, fraud, and other threats may arise.
 You’ll also want to make sure that the stress of managing expenses during a crisis doesn’t lead to decisions that could negatively affect your credit score.

-Consider a few of these tips to help protect your credit.
+Consider a few of these tips to help protect your credit and other financial information.

 Communicate with your lender